Donald Trump Just Sunk ‘Russian Puppet’ Narrative, Novak Says

 Their next approach, Novak said, “will likely be a continued rehashing of then-private citizen Trump using Twitter and other venues to warn against attacks on Syria and more wars in the Middle East.”

-However, all these lines of attack do, he notes, is move Trump more toward “political normalcy” since other Presidents have, in the past, committed military actions that became the subject of similar arguments.
+However, all these lines of attack do, he notes, are move Trump more toward “political normalcy” since other presidents have, in the past, committed military actions that became the subject of similar arguments.

 “The ‘Trump is a Russian-controlled stooge’ was different and unique, especially since concerns over its possible veracity made it all the way to the level of a congressional investigation,” Novak writes — a congressional investigation that will likely be scrapped now that it’s apparent Trump and Putin aren’t in bed together.